-The American College of Surgeons (ACS) Committee on the ACS Transition to Practice (TTP) in General Surgery has developed a program for young surgeons who are leaving residency and entering into the practice of general surgery.
-The program is intended to help fill perceived gaps in training today.
+The American College of Surgeons (ACS) Committee on the ACS Transition to Practice (TTP) in General Surgery has developed a program for new surgeons who are leaving residency and entering into the practice of general surgery.
+The ACS TTP Program will support the transition to independent practice in general surgery through:

 Transition to Practice Panel Session Audio Webcast Available

-The audio webcast of the Transition to Practice Panel Session (PS122) that took place at Clinical Congress 2014, is now available.
+The audio webcast of the Transition to Practice Panel Session (PS122) that took place at Clinical Congress 2014, is still available.
 The Steering Committee Members describe the program and TTP Program Participants discuss their experiences in the program during its first year.
 Hear the perspective of the program directly from one of the first TTP Associates, Benjamin E. Kellogg, MD.

 To learn more about this new program or to request an application, contact the College at 312-202-5491 or e-mail firstname.lastname@example.org.